statmike/statmike/README.md

 </div>

 Always learning, always doing, always sharing.
-And doing this in community means we are all inputing into the each others learning and doing by sharing.
+And doing this in community means we are all inputing into each others learning and doing by sharing.

 **Ultimately** each generation gets a faster start because we make it easier by sharing.